iKarTehFox/web-clock-docs/docs/importexport.md

 ---
 # Import and Export
 {: .no_toc }
-The Import/Export section of the menu lets you import and export your currently applied settings.
+The Import/Export section of the menu lets you load and save your currently applied settings.
 You can also choose built-in presets to import.

 ![A screenshot of the import and export menu options.](/assets/images/docs-Features/importexport/importexport.png)